 Co-Producer, Co-Director, and Writer

 An award winning television producer and groundbreaking investigative reporter who began her career more than 25 years ago.
 She has worked as a freelancer in East Africa and as a producer with CNN’s investigative and documentary unit.
 She now has her own boutique production company outside Washington, D.C.
-Feiga’s Choice is her first independent documentary production, and she’s loving it.
+"My Dear Children" is her first independent documentary production.

 Co-Producer, Co-Director, and Editor